Neurologic Lyme Disease in Children

 Behavioral, Neuropsychiatric, and Autonomic Symptoms

-In some children, Lyme disease affecting the nervous system may present with behavioral, neuropsychiatric, or autonomic symptoms rather than obvious focal neurologic findings.
-These manifestations may not always be recognized as neurologic in origin.
+Some children with neurologic Lyme disease develop behavioral, neuropsychiatric, or autonomic symptoms rather than obvious focal neurologic findings.

 - rapid heart rate